muuankarski/place-as-risk/index.md

 ## Functional region from social policy perspective?

-Why spatial dimension is neglegted
 ====
+## Why spatial dimension is neglegted

-## Spatial differences small
+### Spatial differences small

 - regional equality
 - short distances
 - good connections
 - political will in levelling spatial

-## Challanges in research
+### Challanges in research

 - Socially & demographically representative data can be collected, but spatially representative data is expensive and has several privacy issues
 - Analytical tools have been scarce and expensive
 - proper data is still hard to get

+## Why it is buzzed about?

+- GPS chips everywhere, geospatial data everywhere (BIG data/MY data)
+- New exciting technologies for presenting and analysing geospatial data